izwanGit/uitm-devops-challenge_TeamOne/README.md

 **Team Name:** TeamOne
 **Challenge Theme:** "Mobile Defense and Intelligence: Build Fast, Defend Smarter"

-> [!IMPORTANT]
 > **RentVerse** is a high-integrity, mobile-first property rental platform engineered for the **UiTM Mobile SecOps 21Days Challenge**.
-It represents a state-of-the-art implementation of the DevSecOps philosophy, where security is an intrinsic part of the application's## 🚀 Live Application
+It represents a state-of-the-art implementation of the DevSecOps philosophy, where security is an intrinsic part of the application's DNA.

+---

+## 🚀 Live Application
 **🌐 Main Website:** [**uitm-devops-challenge-team-one.vercel.app**](https://uitm-devops-challenge-team-one.vercel.app)

 ---